highchair/artinruins-com/_property/cumberland-plastics.md

     alt: 'A long, wide red brick mill located along train tracks consisting of columns and columns of windows with a connected administration building that features a decorative spinerette tower'
   - url: cumb-plastics-historic-unknown-02.jpg
     caption: 'Historic photo of the complex, date unknown'
+  - url: cumb-plastics-ppl-postcard-01.jpg
+    caption: 'Postcard of the Howard & Bullough American Machine Company building in Attleboro, MA.
+Railroad tracks run in the foreground of the postcard'
   - url: cumb-plastics-jh-2015-08-01.jpg
   - url: cumb-plastics-jh-2015-08-02.jpg
   - url: cumb-plastics-jh-2015-09-01.jpg